Conditions

 4. Stress and Anxiety: Chronic stress can impact cognitive performance and lead to mental fatigue.

 5. Sleep Issues: Poor sleep quality or sleep disorders like sleep apnea can contribute to brain fog.
+If you snore or wake up tired, a home sleep study can evaluate for sleep apnea.

 6. Nutritional Deficiencies: Lack of essential nutrients, particularly vitamin B12, vitamin D or iron, can affect cognitive function.